Osiris-Team/jProcesses2/README.md

 }
 ```
 ### CMDTool
-You can also use this as command line tool, by downloading the jar from here: https://jitpack.io/com/github/Osiris-Team/jProcesses2/2.1.3/jProcesses2-2.1.3.jar
+You can also use this as command line tool, by downloading the jar from the latest release.
-and running it with `java -jar jProcesses2-2.1.3.jar`.
+and running it with `java -jar jP2.jar`.
 ```java
 out.println("Available commands:");
 out.println("help | Prints all available commands.
 (Shortcut: h)");